Your Information: How We Collect and Use It

 In order to inform you, as a subscriber, about products and services supplied by this website.
 As a user, you will be able to subscribe through an online automated process – this will be at your own discretion.

-Any email marketing campaigns published by this website or Saker Lynd & Co may contain tracking facilities within the actual email.
+Any email marketing campaigns published by this website may contain tracking facilities within the actual email.
 Subscriber activity will be tracked and stored in a database for future analysis and evaluation.
 Such tracked activity may include; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity.

 This information is used to refine future email campaigns and supply you, the user, with more relevant content based around your activity.

-In compliance with UK Spam Laws and the Privacy and Electronic Communications Regulations 2003, subscribers will be given the opportunity to unsubscribe at any time through an automated system.
 This process will be detailed at the footer of each email campaign.
-If an automated un-subscription system is unavailable clear instructions on how to un-subscribe will by detailed instead.
+If an automated unsubscribe system is unavailable clear instructions on how to unsubscribe will by detailed instead.

 This website contains links to other websites operated by our partners and others.
 Although we only look to include quality, safe and relevant external links, you are advised that by clicking any external link on this website, you do so at your own risk.

 Swae cannot guarantee or verify the contents of any externally linked website despite our best efforts.
 In addition, we cannot be held liable for any damages or implications caused by visiting any of the external links mentioned.
 If you follow a link to any of these websites, please note that they will have their own privacy policies.
 We don’t accept any responsibility or liability for these policies.
 So, please check the policies before you submit any personal information to these websites.

 Social Media Platforms